Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/20-GettingStarted.md

 ![Generated artifacts](images/tour_generation_results.png "Generated artifacts")

+## Open existing projects

+Projects which have been created before can simply be opened again by selecting them in a list presented in a dialog.
+This can be done using the [main menu](30-UserInterface.md#main-menu) or the [dashboard view](33-Views.md#dashboard-view).

+## Importing model files

+To import an existing model use either the corresponding [main menu](30-UserInterface.md#main-menu) entry or the [dashboard view](33-Views.md#dashboard-view) action.
+The model will be migrated to the current DSL version and imported into a new project automatically.
+The name of this project is determined from the file name.
+So if you want to duplicate a model you need to rename the file before importing it.
+Otherwise you will see an error message because the project does already exist.

 ## Further helpful pointers for starting

 Here are some remarks for getting into ModuleStudio smoothly.

 * Every application is described and represented by a model.
 Each project consists of two files: a domain model (`*.mostapp`) and a representation (`*.representation`).
 The first one is the important one containing all information relevant for further processing like model-to-model and model-to-code transformations.
 The representation information is only cosmetical and not necessary.
-So if you want to exchange models, only the domain model is needed which can be [imported into a new project](40-Migration.md#importing-model-files) again any time.
+So if you want to exchange models, only the domain model is needed which can be [imported into a new project](#importing-model-files) again any time.
 * Not all settings are directly embedded within the editor.
 To be able to set all fields refer to the [properties view](33-Views.md#properties-view) at the bottom right.
 In case you closed this view you can always reopen it again using the [main menu](30-UserInterface.md#window-menu).
 * For the beginning start with simple goals.
 Think about an application needing only three to five database tables (entity objects in the model editor).
 Keeping your application-specific logic simple helps to understand the architectural concepts of ModuleStudio.
 * There are some sample models contained in the `examples` folder inside ModuleStudio.
 You can also download them from [the examples project](https://github.com/Guite/MostExamples) on GitHub.